 Current and deferred tax is recognised in profit or loss, except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
-In this case, the tax is also recognised in other comprehensive income or directly in equity, respectively.
+In this case, the tax is also recognised in other comprehensive income or directly.